 Sexual fantasies mirror our most intimate desires.
 Yet, most people keep them locked inside, never finding enough courage to explore them with their partner.
-The fear of rejection and judgement get in the way of opening up.
-We indulge in them secretly, while daydreaming of a chance to turn them into reality.
-As people learn to limit their sharing to what they think is acceptable, they deprive themselves and their partners from experiencing what possible.
+The fear of rejection and judgment get in the way of opening up.
+We indulge in them secretly while daydreaming of a chance to turn them into reality.
+As people learn to limit their sharing to what they think is acceptable, they deprive themselves and their partners.
+They never experience what might be possible.

 The Benefits of Sharing Sex Fantasies